 There would be three stages to the adjudication process under the Bill.
 The first stage is adjudication by an Adjudicating Officer.
 Unfortunately, the Bill recognizes a need to make the adjudicatory wing of the DPAI independent from the rest of the authority, but not from the Central Government itself.
 The Central Government has the power to decide the following regarding Adjudicating Officers: qualification, manner and term of appointment, jurisdiction, procedure for carrying out an adjudication and "such other requirements as the Central Government may deem fit".
 The first stage of the adjudicatory process is therefore, biased in favour of the Central Government.
 The second stage of the adjudicatory process takes appeals from the decisions of the Adjudicating Officer to a new Appellate Tribunal that would be established under the Bill.
 The Bill leaves the qualifications, appointment, term of office, salaries and allowances, resignation, removal and the other terms and conditions of service of the chairperson and other members of the Appellate Tribunal to be decided by the Central Government.
 Thus, even the second stage of the adjudicatory process is not free from bias.
 That leaves only the third and last stage of the adjudicatory process entirely free from bias: appeals from the Appellate Tribunal would lie at the Supreme Court of India.
 This, however, runs contrary to the decision of the Supreme Court of India in the case of L. Chandra Kumar Vs. Union of India (UOI) and Ors. [(1997)3 SCC 261] where it was held that: "... the power vested in the High Courts to exercise judicial superintendence over the decisions of all Courts and Tribunals within their respective jurisdictions is also part of the basic structure of the Constitution."

-The penal provisions in the bill, all of which are non-bailable, could possibly lead to a scenario like that of arrests under Section 66A of the IT Act.
-The penal provisions could be restricted to instances of sale/offer to sale of personal/ sensitive personal data.
+The penal provisions in the bill, all of which are non-bailable, could possibly lead to a scenario similar to arrests under Section 66A of the IT Act.
+In our view, penal provisions could be restricted to instances of sale/offer to sale of personal/ sensitive personal data.